Welcome to my blog and thank you for visiting!

 Photos on this blog:

-There is a mixture of google images, pinterest and a couple photos taken by family and friends.
+There is a mixture of google images, pinterest and a several photos taken by family and friends and me.
 The header photo of the daisies is from my sister Eva.
 She says:

 ‘I am happy to share this picture that was taken in 2004.
 There was a never seen before, and never since, daisy showing that year.
 All the open land spaces were filled with daisies.
 They covered the fields like a white, shimmering blanket.
 Here is a shot that came from that time.’